sunghunbae/eMF/README.md

 - fit extended Lipari-Szabo models with selection options of BIC and AIC
 - xmgrace plot of select model spectral density function

-How to install ?
+How to install?
 ================

+### Dependencies

-You need the following two packages installed in your system:
+You need the following two packages for proper installation:

 - CMake
 - GNU Scientific Library (GSL)

+### Make

 ```
 $ mkdir build